hpesoj/gsl-pointers/PROPOSAL.md

 In addition, `T*` has an additional state that does not map onto any valid state of `indirect<T>`: the null pointer state.
 Therefore, when converting from a `T*` to `indirect<T>`, we can reasonably do one of two things when faced with a null pointer:

-1. Specify undefined behaviour
+1. Throw an exception
-2. Throw an exception
+2. Specify undefined behaviour

-Both of these behaviours require the programmer to actively account for the exceptional case (by either checking for a null pointer or by catching the exception), so implicit conversion from `T*` to `indirect<T>` is out of the question.
+Both of these behaviours require the programmer to actively account for the exceptional case (by either catching the exception or by preemptively checking for a null pointer), so implicit conversion from `T*` to `indirect<T>` is out of the question.
 And while conversion from `indirect<T>` to `T*` _is_ safe, it is still not logically correct, so it shouldn't be implicit either; the same logic applies to conversion from `T*` to `optional_indirect<T>` which while safe (the null pointer state can map onto the empty state), is still not logically correct.

 In summary, we consider enabling a particular conversion (explicit _or_ implicit) if it is likely to be logically correct _some_ of the time.
 We consider making a conversion implicit if it is likely to be logically correct in the _vast majority_ of cases _and_ is reasonably safe.
 This means that implicit conversion to and from `T&` should be considered, while conversion to and from `T*` should only be explicit.
 Of course, there are other things to take into account when deciding whether or not to actually enable a conversion.
 We discuss the specifics of particular cases in the following sections.